 To save me answering questions about the tools I use for various things, I have compiled this curated list.
 Here are some things which I recommend and which you might like.
 All bring something beneficial to my everyday life.

 - Mail Chimp - my service for sending newsletters.
 Cheap, easy to use and never lets me down, plus there are some cool features.
+By using this link, you will get $30 credit to start with.

 - Grammarly - a chrome extension which spell checks everything you type.

 - Evernote - I use this for cataloging drafts, references, quotes and other bits of writing.
+By using this link, you will get a month of Premium free.

 - Four Sigma Mushroom Coffee - I crack this out when I need a substantial boost in focus and energy.
 It's delicious and works as a cognitive enhancer.
 It might be more expensive than regular instant coffee, but it's worth it for the extra work I get done after drinking just half a sachet.